 Introduction / History

-Generally, the Songhai live simple but adequate lives, except in times of drought.
-Unfortunately, these occur regularly and have left many children as orphans in refugee camps along the Niger.
+Most Songhai-Koyraboro live simple, adequate lives except in times of drought.
+Unfortunately, these droughts occur regularly and have left many children as orphans in refugee camps.
 Malnutrition is a problem for many Songhai.
 A majority of the Songhai-Koyraboro have never heard a clear presentation of the gospel in their heart language.
 Christian workers can come and share the love of Jesus with the Songhai in practical ways.